Bragg glass signatures in Pd$_x$ErTe$_3$ with X-ray diffraction Temperature Clustering (X-TEC): Introduction

 \section{Introduction}

 The interplay between disorder and fluctuations can result in complex new phases, such as spin glasses, recently celebrated through a Nobel prize~\cite{NobelPrize.org}.
 While theoretical frameworks for understanding such complex phases can have far reaching implications, it can be challenging to untangle the subtleties of this interplay from experimental data when finite experimental resolution and noise obscure comparisons with idealized theoretical predictions.
-The Bragg glass is an example of such an elusive novel phase~\cite{Giamarchi1995Phys.Rev.B}.
-It is an algebraically ordered glass, which can appear as ordered as a perfect crystal, but whose Bragg peak intensities diverge as power-laws~\cite{Nattermann1990Scaling,Giamarchi1994PRL,Giamarchi1997Phys.Rev.B,Rosso2003Phys.Rev.B,Rosso2004Phys.Rev.B}.
+The Bragg glass is an example of such an elusive novel phase~\cite{Giamarchi1994PRL,Giamarchi1995Phys.Rev.B}.
+It is an algebraically ordered glass, which can appear as ordered as a perfect crystal, but whose Bragg peak intensities diverge as power-laws~\cite{Nattermann1990Scaling,Giamarchi1994PRL,Gingras1996Phys.Rev.B,Kierfeld1997Phys.Rev.B,Fisher1997Phys.Rev.Lett.,Giamarchi1997Phys.Rev.B,Rosso2003Phys.Rev.B,Rosso2004Phys.Rev.B,Brazovskii2004Adv.Phys.,doussal2011novel,Mross2015Phys.Rev.Xa}.
 However, with the experimental resolution cutting off the divergence in actual data, it can be challenging to detect a Bragg glass.
-While the Bragg glass has been proposed for charge-density-wave systems (CDW) and vortex lattices, unambiguous direct evidence has so far been limited to vortex lattices~\cite{Klein2001Nature}.
+While the Bragg glass has been proposed for charge-density-wave systems (CDW)~\cite{Rosso2003Phys.Rev.B,Rosso2004Phys.Rev.B} and vortex lattices~\cite{Bogner2001Phys.Rev.B}, unambiguous direct evidence has so far been limited to vortex lattices~\cite{Klein2001Nature,Bogner2001,Park2003Phys.Rev.Lett.,Daniilidis2007Phys.Rev.Lett.a,Toft_Petersen2018NatCommuna}.
 Since the lattice periodicity in a vortex lattice is controlled by magnetic field, \textcite{Klein2001Nature} could rely on the magnetic field-independent width of the rocking curve as evidence of the absence of an intrinsic length scale and the underlying algebraic order.
-However, evidence of Bragg glass phenomena in CDW systems with emergent, system-specific periodicity is suggestive at best and limited to scanning tunneling microscopy (STM) studies of NbSe$_{2}$~\cite{Okamoto2015Phys.Rev.Lett.} and \pdx~\cite{Fang2019Phys.Rev.B}.
+An STM probe on 1T-TaS$_2$ also revealed the Bragg glass decay of translational order in a vortex lattice of CDW topological defects~\cite{Altvater2021Appl.Phys.Lett.}.
+However, evidence of Bragg glass phenomena in incommensurate CDW systems with emergent, system-specific periodicity is suggestive at best and limited to scanning tunneling microscopy (STM) studies of NbSe$_{2}$~\cite{Okamoto2015Phys.Rev.Lett.} and \pdx~\cite{Fang2019Phys.Rev.B}.
 Hence, whether an algebraically ordered CDW phase can exist as a bulk phase in a CDW system or whether CDW's always respond to disorder as, for example, a vestigial nematic with a short correlation length~\cite{Nie2014PNAS} remains an open problem.